 Storing salt free Italian seasoning

-The ideal way to preserve your homemade Italian seasoning is to store it in a cool, dry, dark place in an airtight container.
-Personally, I use a little jar like this to store my homemade salt-free seasonings.
+The best way to preserve your homemade Italian seasoning is to store it in a cool, dry, dark place in an airtight container.
+Personally, I use a small mason jar like the one below to store my homemade salt-free seasonings.

 Its shelf life will depend on the remaining shelf life of the ingredients you use.
-Each herb and spice has its own shelf life.
+Each herb and spice has its own duration.

-Some can last for months, others up to a year if stored properly.
-So, in the best case, your mixture could last up to a year.
-After that, it may still be edible, but it may also become tasteless and therefore useless.
+Some blends can keep for months, others up to a year if stored properly.
+After its shelf life, it may still be edible, but it may become tasteless and therefore useless.

 More salt free blends